|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 LIQUID METAL COOLED FAST NEUTRON REACTORS:

-A liquid metal cooled Fast Neutron Reactor (FNR) has the immense advantage that, with suitable fuel processing and recycling, the radio toxicity decay time of its spent fuel can be reduced to about 400 years as compared to 400,000 years for a water cooled and moderated reactor.
-The Experimental Breeder Reactor II (EBR II) successfully operated for 30 years with liquid sodium coolant at a maximum temperature of 473 degrees C. When a liquid metal cooled FNR is operating properly there is no doubt that it is more thermally efficient, much more fuel efficient and produces much less high level radioactive waste than a water cooled and moderated nuclear reactor.
+A liquid metal cooled Fast Neutron Reactor (FNR) has the immense advantage that, with suitable fuel processing and recycling, the radio toxicity decay time of its spent fuel can be reduced to about 300 years as compared to 400,000 years for a water cooled and moderated reactor.
+The Experimental Breeder Reactor II (EBR II) successfully operated for 30 years with liquid sodium coolant at a maximum temperature of 473 degrees C. When a liquid metal cooled FNR is operating properly there is no doubt that it is more thermally efficient, much more fuel efficient and produces much less high level radioactive waste than a water cooled and moderated nuclear reactor of similar power.
 However, when anything goes amiss in a liquid metal cooled reactor, the practical benefits of water cooling and water moderation become obvious.

 4) During a prolonged reactor shutdown the parasitic pumping load of a liquid metal cooled power reactor may be greater than for a water cooled reactor.
 This issue is very important in the event of an earthquake, tornado or other event that damages the nearby electricity grid;

 5) Realizing the full benefits of liquid metal reactors requires fuel reprocessing which introduces process complexity;

 6) Liquid metal cooled reactors frequently have coolant drain down and related thermal stress issues that are more onerous than the corresponding issues in a water cooled reactor;